mozilla/mig/doc/modules.rst

 A module must import ``mig/modules``.

-A module registers itself at runtime via its ``init()`` function which must call ``modules.Register`` with a module name and an object implementing ``modules.Moduler``:
+A module registers itself at runtime via its ``init()`` function which must call ``modules.Register`` with a module name and an instance implementing ``modules.Moduler``: